Program Information

 Gerontology Doctorate Dual-degree Option

 At NDSU, you can combine studies in developmental science with a Doctor of Philosophy dual-major option in gerontology.
 The mission of the option is to promote aging-related research and education that uses a discipline-based perspective that serves to enhance the length and quality of life.
 It represents an intellectually exciting field of study in which students can integrate information from diverse fields of study.
-Learn more at the Gerontology Dual Major page.
+Learn more on the Gerontology Dual Major page.